unicef/magicbox-app/README.md

 ## How does it work?

 This application uses [kepler.gl](https://github.com/keplergl/kepler.gl) as a library to display our visualizations.
-Each visualization is a json config that stores:
+Each view is a json config that stores:
   - data for the visualization components
   - map configuration (as kepler stores it)

+A theme is a set of visual components that has all the information to correctly display the data associated with a view.
+A visualization is a set of views that uses the same theme.
+Each visualization is associated with one global view and many country views.
+Each visualization is associated with a specific dataset/insight (school-mapping, poverty-radar).

-Each visualization is a set of configurations for the global view and countries that display
+Each view configuration is a set of attributes stored in the same json file configurations for the global view and countries that display

 ## How routes are handled?